hollowverse/hollowverse/README.md

 1. The original directory, `shared`, is added to the ignore list of VS Code.
 So you won't see it.
 But the symlinked versions are visible, `main-site/shared` and `cms/shared`.
 If you want to expose the root `shared`, edit `.vscode/settings.json`.
 1. The root `package.json` and `shared/package.json` should not have any dependencies because no `npm install` is run within these folders.
 Any dependencies that the shared code needs have to exist in both `main-site/package.json` and `cms/package.json`.
 That way, when `shared` is copied into those projects, the dependencies will be ready for it to consume.
+1. Files inside `shared` can only import from files also inside `shared`, nothing from outside.
+Import paths inside `shared` have to be relative.